ThePillenwerfer/Mate-Classic-Icons/README.md

 Most icons will change immediately but a few, such as those in the Notification Area, only will after a reboot.

 The Start button has to be changed manually.
 Right click it then choose Preferences.
-Delete the contents of the Button text box then click on the box next to the words Button icon.
+Delete the contents of the 'Button text' box then click on the box next to the words 'Button icon'.
 Now navigate to ~/.icons/Window-XP-master/misc and choose Start.png — again you may have to press Ctrl-h to make it show.

 # SUPPORT